Parent Financial Aid Information

 We encourage all students to complete the Free Application for Federal Student Aid every year.
 The FAFSA opens October 1 and should be completed by March 1, using UNC’s school code, 001349 at FAFSA.GOV.
 If you student is considered a dependent student for FAFSA purposes, you'll need to help your student fill out the FAFSA.

 Before you help your student file their FAFSA, you'll need to get an FSA ID.
 An FSA ID serves as your electronic signature and gives you access to Federal Student Aid's online systems.
 To create an FSA ID visit the Federal Student Aid site.
-Once you have an FSA ID, you can help your student file the FAFSA by using the IRS Data Retrieval tool to pull your completed 2015 taxes in the FAFSA.
+Once you have an FSA ID, you can help your student file the FAFSA by using the IRS Data Retrieval tool to pull your completed 2016 taxes into the 2018-19 FAFSA.

 Estimated award letters are sent in December to newly admitted students who complete the FAFSA and all required paperwork in a timely manner.
 Official award letters are sent early March.
 Remind your student to check their URSA and BearMail accounts frequently for aid updates.
 Your student should accept or deny his or her financial aid award through URSA by June 15.